The Dependable Cliché-ables.

 Their faces are discolored, their skin is sagging, their eyes glazed over with mucus, their mouths deformed.
 They’re not monsters, they’re just old.

-Bloated Arnold Schwarzenegger as Trench looks downright haggard, like he’s about to keel over from eating too much.
+Bloated Arnold Schwarzenegger looks downright haggard, like he’s about to keel over from eating too much.
 Then – Harrison Ford as Drummer, looking even older, his mouth a pulpy formless slug.
 (How’s he gonna do EPISODE VII like this?)
 Jet Li (who might break a bone if he attempts any karate) with three lines, most of them aimed at being Arnold’s bottom bitch.